 The style of bed you choose for your dog is essential.
 Often we can get an idea of our dog’s preferences based on where they spend their time snoozing outside of a dog bed.
 For example, my dog likes to rest his head on something while he sleeps, so when I picked a bed, I chose one that had an integrated pillow.

 So let’s have a look at the type of beds available before we dive deeper into the best bed for your dog.

 Types of dog bed

-As there are so many styles of beds available, it’s useful to simplify the options before we look at specific examples.
+As there are so many beds available, it’s useful to simplify the options before looking at specific examples.

 Essentially most dog beds fit into one of these categories:

 - Round or rectangle